jnixy/website/content/project/dv-covid19/index.md

 ## Summary

-Ongoing work with my colleague Tara Richards, as well as Scott Mourtgos and Ian Adams, on help-seeking for domestic violence during the COVID-19 pandemic.
-We leverage calls for police service data as well as calls to victim service agency hotlines in several U.S. cities.
+[Study after study](https://covid19.counciloncj.org/2021/01/31/impact-report-covid-19-and-crime-3/) has shown that help-seeking for domestic violence increased during the COVID-19 pandemic.
+My colleague, [Tara Richards](https://twitter.com/Prof_TNR), was quick to observe that all of the research to date has relied on official data (e.g., calls for police service, reported crimes).
+Research has yet to consider whether victim service agency hotlines experienced an uptick in calls during COVID-19.

+So, we started collecting official data from several jurisdictions from the [Police Data Initiative](https://www.policedatainitiative.org/datasets/), and reaching out to victim service agencies in the same jurisdictions to request the daily number of calls they'd received from 2018 to 2020.

+We've collected data from the following jurisdictions:

+- Baltimore
+- Cincinnati
+- Hartford
+- Montgomery Co.
+- New Orleans
+- Orlando
+- Phoenix
+- Sacramento
+- Salt Lake City
+- Seattle
+- St. Petersburg

+This page links to published and ongoing work from this project.

 ## Publications